 7 Benefits of Solar Energy to the Environment

 Solar energy has many benefits for the environment, society, and economy.
-Solar energy is a clean, non-polluting resource that helps to mitigate the effects of climate change.
+Solar energy is a clean, non-polluting resource that helps mitigate climate change’s effects.

-As the popularity of being green increases, people are attracted to the idea of making environmentally conscious decisions and having energy independence.
+As the popularity of being green increases, people are attracted to making environmentally conscious decisions and having energy independence.

 1. Helps Mitigate Climate Change

 Solar energy helps to mitigate and slow down climate change as it reduces CO2 emissions and releases fewer pollutants into the air.